Last modified 14 January 2014.

 Meanwhile, the defiance campaign has helped build ANC membership from about 7,000 at the beginning of the year to more than 100,000 by the year's end.
 Mandela, who is both president of the Youth League and of the Transvaal region of the ANC, is now elected an ANC deputy national president.

 1953 - A new banning order forces Mandela to resign officially from the ANC and work underground.

 1955 - The ANC writes a 'Freedom Charter' stating that South Africa belongs to all people living within it regardless of race, that all South Africans should be treated equally before the law, and that the country's wealth should be distributed equitably.
 The charter is being discussed at the 'Congress of the People' held near Soweto on 25-26 June when police surround the meeting, announce that they suspect treason is being committed and take the names and addresses of all those present.

 1956 - Mandela, Tambo, Sisulu and 153 others are arrested for high treason and charges under the Suppression of Communism Act.
 During the subsequent 'Treason Trial' Mandela conducts his own defence.
 The defendants are acquitted on all counts in 1961.
 The court finds that the ANC does not have a policy of violence.

 1957 - Mandela meets social worker Nomzamo Zaniewe Winifred "Winnie" Madikizela.
-He divorces his first wife and marries Winnie in 1958.
-The couple will have two daughters.
+After divorcing Evelyn Mase he marries Winnie on 14 June 1958.
+The couple will have two daughters, Zenani and Zindzi.

 1959 - A radical faction of the ANC splits from the parent body and forms the Pan-Africanist Congress (PAC).
 The PAC advocates direct action against the apartheid regime.